harunozbilgi/RabbitSimulationApp/README.md

 2. Adjust the simulation logic in `Simulation.cs` to handle the new animal type.
 3. Update `appsettings.json` to include parameters for the new animal type.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments
-Special thanks to the .NET Core community for their contributions to modern application development frameworks.